ui/django-post_office/README.rst

 * Set ``post_office.EmailBackend`` as your ``EMAIL_BACKEND`` in django's ``settings.py``::

     EMAIL_BACKEND = 'post_office.EmailBackend'

+    or

+    EMAIL_BACKEND = 'post_office.SSLEmailBackend'  # if your email provider uses SSL connection

 If you're still on Django <= 1.6 and use South to manage your migrations, you'll need to put the following in ``settings.py``: